unoplatform/uno/doc/articles/features/routed-events.md

 In some cases / events, it's possible that the `OriginalSource` property of the _RoutedEventArgs_ is `null` or referencing the element where the event crossed the _native-to-managed_ boundary.

-This property is however always accruate for "Pointers", "Manipulation", "Gesture" and "Drag and drop" events.
+This property is however always accurate for "Pointers", "Manipulation", "Gesture" and "Drag and drop" events.

 ### Resetting `Handled` to false won't behave like in UWP